7th Marine Regiment: Chosin Reservoir

 On the night of 27 Nov, the PVA's 79th and 89th Divisions surrounded the 5th, 7th and 11th Marine Regiments positions at Yudam-ni.
 5th and 7th Marines were able to hold on while inflicting heavy casualties on the Chinese forces.
 Acting on the orders of the Corps Commander, Major General Edward Almond and 1st Marine Division Command General Oliver P. Smith, the commanders of the 5th and 7th Marines Lieutenant Colonel Raymond L. Murray and Colonel Homer L. Litzenberg, respectively, issued a joint order on 30 Nov to their Marines to break out from Yudam-ni, and to reach Hagaru-ri.
 5th & 7th Marines moving south on 1 December and reaching the perimeter at Hagaru-ri on 3 December.

 After a short rest, the breakout began on 6 Dec, with the 7th Marines as the vanguard of the retreating column, while the 5th Marines covered the rear.
 7th Marines pushed aside the PVA 76th Division south of Hagaru-ri, and continued along the MSR.
 The regiment opened the road between Hagaru-ri and Koto-ri by capturing the high ground surrounding the road.
 But as soon as the Marines pulled out, the 77th Division returned to the peaks and attacked the column.
 The entire regiment was inside the perimeter of Koto-ri by 1700 on 7 Dec.
 7th Marines, with remnants of Regimental Combat Team 31 attached, continued to attack south seizing the approaches to the Funchilin Pass on 8–9 Dec.
 PVA forces had destroyed the bridge at the Funchilin Pass delaying the retreat until Marine and Army engineers constructed a temporary bridge.
 Upon its completion on 9 Dec, 7th Marines continued south with the rest of the 1st Marine Division arriving at Hungnam by 11 Dec.

 Between 11 and 12 Dec, 7th Marines embarked upon amphibious shipping finally sailing from Hungnam Harbor on 15 Dec.
-Over the next few days, 7th Marines along with the rest of he 1st Marine Division disembarked at Pusan and established their command post 40 miles west of there near Masan.
+Over the next few days, 7th Marines along with the rest of the 1st Marine Division disembarked at Pusan and established their command post 40 miles west of there near Masan.